 Tourism Development

-- No information provided. - Tourism support via national agencies to sites on the Tentative List is minimal and mainly through the Fiji Visitors Bureau website and brochures.
+Tourism support via national agencies to sites on the Tentative List is minimal and mainly through the Fiji Visitors Bureau website and brochures.
 National focus on these sites is not considered a priority.

 Financial measures and budget allowance